 The conversations can be watched and listened to here.

-Further performances of Longplayer Live are presently in planning, including venues in the following locations:
+Possible further performances of Longplayer Live are presently under discussion or being planned, including venues in the following locations:

 Please see the news page for up-to-date information.